DreStation/club-website/README.md

 ## To Do

 - Error 404 page
-- An index page for the Projects section (additional text where it shows the year in projects)
-- Populate the site with content
-    - Homepage with info about us
-    - A cool tag line/slogan for the header
 - Host the live site on GitHub Pages

 ## How to run it yourself